parsa-epfl/cloudsuite/docs/benchmarks/fb-workload.md

 ---
 **NOTE**

-HOST_IP_OF_FB_SERVER = IP addr of the Host Machine where the fb-workload:server docker will be started HOSTNAME_OF_FB_SERVER = Hostname of the Host Machine where the fb-workload:server docker will be started
+HOST_IP_OF_FB_SERVER = IP addr of the Host Machine where the `fb-oss-performance:4.0` docker will be started HOSTNAME_OF_FB_SERVER = Hostname of the Host Machine where the `fb-oss-performance:4.0` docker will be started

-If siege is started on the same host as of fb-workload:server, then HOST_IP_OF_FB_SERVER, HOSTNAME_OF_FB_SERVER can be skipped
+If siege is started on the same host as of `fb-oss-performance:4.0`, then HOST_IP_OF_FB_SERVER, HOSTNAME_OF_FB_SERVER can be skipped

 ---

 ### Starting the facebook workload benchmark ####
 To start the facebook workload benchmark you have to first `pull` the server image.
 To `pull` the server image use the following command:
 ```
-docker pull cloudsuite/fb-workload:server
+docker pull cloudsuite/fb-oss-performance:4.0
 ```
 Create a file `cmd.sh` on the host which contains the command to run mediawiki workload.
 An example is present in [cmd.sh](../../benchmarks/fb-oss-performance/files/cmd.sh)
 ```